graphcore/poplibs/StandaloneBuildInstructions.md

 ## Build Requirements

+### Poplar SDK

 In order to build poplibs standalone, the latest version of the Poplar SDK must be downloaded and installed.
 Please see https://support.graphcore.ai/hc/en-us/articles/360001118534-Poplar-SDK-TensorFlow-Installation-Instructions

+### Boost Version 1.65.1 (or compatible with)

+On Ubuntu 18.04:

+    apt install libboost-all-dev

+### Spdlog Version 0.16.3 (or compatible with)

+On Ubuntu 18.04:

+    apt install libspdlog-dev

+### Python 3

+Although not maditory, several tests depend on Python 3 and they will not be built unless it is available.

 ## Building Poplibs